-If you are missing most or all of your teeth, or are faced with the prospect of losing your teeth, All on Four could be the solution you’re looking for.
-This special technique, also called teeth in a day, and implant-supported dentures.
+If you are missing most or all of your teeth, or are faced with the prospect of losing your teeth, All-on-Four could be the solution you’re looking for.
+This special technique is also referred to as teeth in a day, and implant-supported dentures.
 The procedure replaces all of the upper or lower teeth using as few as four strategically placed dental implants.

-Our dentsits, Dr. Roy Eskow and Dr. Adam Eskow specialize in periodontics and implant dentistry with offices in Bethesda, Maryland and Washington D.C.
-They work as part of an interdisciplinary team with your restorative or cosmetic dentist to offer complete treatment for missing teeth.
+Dr. Eskow specializes in periodontics and implant dentistry in our Bethesda, Maryland office.
+We work as part of an interdisciplinary team with your restorative, cosmetic or prosthodontic dentist to offer complete treatment for missing teeth.
 Many dentists in Bethesda agree that Dr. Eskow is your top periodontist in the area.
 Many local dentists not only refer their patients to us for dental implant treatments, but have been implant patients themselves in our office.
-Our treatment options are tailored to meet each individual’s needs and goals, ensuring the best outcome and long term success.
+Our treatment options are tailored to meet each individual’s needs and goals, striving for the best outcome and long-term success.

-The name “all on four” comes from the fact that as few as four dental implants are needed to secure a denture or hybrid bridge.
-The procedure is also called “teeth in a day” because of the fact that you will have all of your teeth removed and replaced with dental implants in a single visit.
+The name “All-on-four” comes from the fact that as few as four dental implants are needed to secure a denture or hybrid bridge.
+The procedure is also called “teeth in a day” because of the fact that you will have all of your remaining teeth removed, and replaced with dental implants in a single visit.
 Another popular term for this procedure is “implant-supported dentures”.

-The initial restoration will be a temporary denture or bridge.
+The initial restoration will include a temporary denture or bridge.
 This will allow your jawbone to heal properly after the implant posts are surgically placed.
 The temporary denture or bridge will stabilize your implants and aid in the healing process.
-Once the implants have integrated, you will have your permanent denture secured into place.
+Once the implants have integrated into your jawbone, you will have your permanent denture placed and secured.

 Dental Implants vs. Dentures

-Dental implants have one of the highest levels of patient satisfaction because of the fact that they replace the natural feel and function of the teeth.
+Dental implants have one of the highest levels of patient satisfaction because they often replace the natural feel and function of the teeth.
 Until recently, the only option for someone missing all of their teeth was a conventional denture.

-Dental implants, by contrast, integrate with the living bone, giving the denture a firm foundation.
-This means you can eat, speak and smile with confidence and without restrictions.
+Dental implants, by contrast, integrate with the living bone.
+This gives the denture a firm foundation.
+This means you can eat, speak, and smile with confidence and without restrictions.
 The dental implants will support the jaw bone for improved long term oral health.

 More Dental Implant Information